 For many decades a prominent newspaper man in Moberly, Missouri, Rolla Renfro Rothwell also served as the Mayor of that city for six terms, the longest tenure of any Moberly mayor up to that time.
-The son of U.S. Representative Gideon and Bettie Ragland Rothwell, Rolla Rothwell was born in Moberly on October 13, 1874.
+The son of former U.S. Representative Gideon Rothwell and the former Bettie Ragland, Rolla R. Rothwell was born in Moberly on October 13, 1874.
 He attended both the Fleets Military Academy and the University of Missouri, and married in February 1899 to Fannie Fern Sims (1878-1968), with whom he would have one son, Rolla R. Rothwell Jr. (1907-1949).

 "While he maintained no financial interest and had no voice in directing the editorial policies of the Monitor Index, he was the most valuable member of the staff."

 Mayor Rolla R. Rothwell, from the Ogden Standard, December 6, 1913.